Let’s chat with Mike

 Talk about your career in jingles.

 So, TRCPG did a lot of these pop music style jingles in the 70s.
-I wrote, arranged, produced, engineered, sang, played keyboards, and/or played trumpet on I’ll bet a couple hundred or more, for regional and a few national advertisers.
+I wrote, arranged, produced, engineered, sang, played keyboards, and/or played trumpet on I’ll bet a hundred or more, for regional and a few national advertisers.
+These were the forerunners of what we now call "native ads".
 There were some good things about this.
 First, it helped pay the bills in the studio, when most of the pop and rock work was local groups doing demos as cheaply as they could.
 It helped a stable of singers and studio players make ends meet and gain increasing familiarity with the studio environment.
-And, we tried to make these jingles sound as good as possible, so we learned a lot about everything from mic placement to stereo/mono compatibility.
+And, as we tried to make these jingles sound as good as possible, we learned a lot about everything from mic placement to stereo/mono compatibility.

-Later, as advertisers realized that they could license actual pop songs for their commercials, original jingle work fell off, and TRCPG turned to film sound and music for trade shows.
-I thought the work we did for Eli Lilly and Hampton Inn was particularly good.
+Later, as advertisers realized that they could license actual pop songs for their commercials, original jingle work fell off, and TRCPG turned to film sound and music for trade shows, stuff that's now called production music.
+I thought the work we did for McDonald's, Eli Lilly and Hampton Inn was particularly good.
+You can listen to some of this stuff on the Streams page of the web site.

 What is your philosophy on compression?

 Compression on the mix bus is a whole different matter, and I’m experimenting with new ways to do that.
 In the past, I almost always had 1176LNs in there, with just a few db of reduction, 4:1 ratio, attack and release adjusted by ear.
-Recently, I've become enamored of the UAD emulation of a vintage SSL G Series bus compressor.
-Only takes a few db to really glue the mix together.
-There's an API 2500 plugin that's good, too.
-And the coup de grace is often the And finally, when mixing, we often run the master buss through an outboard Rupert Neve Master Buss Processor.
+Rather than mix bus plugins, I now use almost exclusively the Rupert Neve Master Buss Processor.
 It's a hardware device that's an extraordinarily flexible mastering instrument.
 Transformers, red and blue silk, texture, width, depth, compressor and limiter.
 Ya gotta love it.

 What about effects?